VirtusLab/git-machete-intellij-plugin/CHANGE-NOTES.md

 ## v5.0.1

 - Improved: performance of loading repositories with long git histories and a lot of red-edge branches
+- Fixed: `Class initialization must not depend on services` error on IntelliJ 2024.2 EAP (reported by @fan-tom)

 ## v5.0.0
 - Added support for IntelliJ 2024.2.